Our Services

 Helpful Resources

-HLA-DQB1*06:02 testing can help clarify a narcolepsy type 1 diagnosis if you have excessive daytime sleepiness, cataplexy, or sleep paralysis.
-To prepare, track your sleep and symptoms for a week or two, gather your personal and family medical history, and write down focused questions before your visit.
+HLA-DQB1*06:02 genetic testing can help confirm narcolepsy type 1, especially if you experience excessive daytime sleepiness, cataplexy, or sleep paralysis.
+To prepare for your appointment, track your sleep patterns and symptoms for one to two weeks, compile your personal and family medical history, and write down focused questions in advance.

-See below for comprehensive details on when testing is helpful, how to discuss it with your doctor, what to expect during the testing process, how to interpret results, and appropriate follow-up steps based on your outcome.
+Below, you'll find comprehensive details on when HLA-DQB1*06:02 testing is helpful, how to discuss it with your doctor, what to expect during the testing process, how to interpret your results, and the appropriate follow-up steps based on your outcome.

 Consider requesting this test if you experience:

-If you're still uncertain about your symptoms, try this free Medically approved LLM Symptom Checker Chat Bot to help you better describe your concerns before your visit.
+If you're still uncertain about your symptoms, use this free AI-powered symptom checker to identify potential causes and better prepare your concerns before your appointment.

 Keep a simple log for 1–2 weeks noting: